 The APG has a permanent and a rotating Co-Chair.
 The permanent chair is held by Australia, as host and supporting member jurisdiction of the Secretariat, and the rotating chair is appointed for a two-year term by the membership.
-The current Co-Chairs are Deputy Commissioner Ian McCartney (Australia) and Deputy Vice Minister of Finance for International Affairs Mitsutoshi Kajikawa (Japan).
+The current Co-Chairs are Deputy Commissioner Lesa Gale (Australia) and Deputy Vice Minister of Finance for International Affairs Mitsutoshi Kajikawa (Japan).

-Deputy Commissioner Ian McCartney (Australia) - appointed 2019
+Deputy Commissioner Lesa Gale (Australia) - appointed 2026

 Deputy Vice Minister Mitsutoshi Kajikawa (Japan) - Appointed 2024